High School Student Health

 For common communicable illnesses (strep, pink eye, ringworm, etc), in which medication is required for treatment, students must complete a minimum of 24 hours of therapy before returning to school.
 For other communicable illnesses (whooping cough, chicken pox, measles, etc) the exclusion time will be longer and may require a medical provider’s note to return to school.

-In accordance with OAC 3701-3-13, when head lice are detected on a child at school, the child shall be excluded from school until after the first treatment.
+In accordance with OAC 3701-3-13, when live head lice are detected on a child at school, the child shall be excluded from school until after the first treatment.
 A parent/guardian will be notified to pick up the student for treatment that day.
 The parent/guardian and child are expected to report back to the school clinic for re-examination the following school day.
 If the student is found to be free of live lice, he/she will return to the classroom.
 Students with live lice will be re-excluded for further treatment.

 For more information on communicable diseases and the guidelines for treatment and exclusion from school, please visit the Ohio Department of Health’s website.